Applying to master’s programmes

 For more information about determining tuition fee liability and tuition fee exemptions, see Studyinfo (studyinfo.fi).
 For more information on residence permit card types, see the Finnish Immigration Service (migri.fi) website.

 Aalto University’s tuition fee for English-medium master’s programmes is 15 000 euros per academic year.

-Non-EU/EEA/Swiss citizens who are liable to pay tuition fees can apply for the Aalto University scholarship.
-The applicants can apply for the scholarship with the same electronic application form used for applying in master's admissions during the application period.
-There are no separate scholarship application forms.
-It is not possible to apply for the scholarship after the application period has ended.
+Non-EU/EEA/Swiss applicants who are liable to pay tuition fees can apply for the Aalto University and Finland scholarships at the same time when applying to a Master’s programme with the same application form.
+Applying for a scholarship is simple.
+Applicant who is liable to pay tuition fee answers a question "do you apply for scholarship" either "yes" or "no".
+You cannot apply for the scholarship after the application period has ended.

-Scholarships are awarded based on the study-option-specific evaluation of applicants admitted to the programmes.
-The applicants are ranked according to the predetermined evaluation criteria published on the study options' webpages.
+Scholarships are awarded to the best applicants admitted to the programmes based on the study-option-specific evaluation.
+The applicants are ranked according to the evaluation criteria that is available on the study options' webpages.